tmdc-io/typesense-operator/README.md

 > The FQDN of the endpoints are resolving to the new IP addresses automatically and raft will start contacting those endpoints
 > inside the next 30sec (polling interval of raft).

-3. As next step the reconciler will create a headless `Service` that we are going to need for the `StatefulSet`, and a normal Kubernetes `Service` of type `ClusterIP` that we will use to expose the REST/API endpoints of Typesense cluster to other systems
+3. Next, the reconciler creates a headless `Service` required for the `StatefulSet`, along with a standard Kubernetes Service of type `ClusterIP`.
+The latter exposes the REST/API endpoints of the Typesense cluster to external systems.
-4. A `StatefulSet` is being created.
-The quorum configuration that we keep in the ConfigMap is mounted a volume in every `Pod` under the `/usr/share/typesense/nodelist`.
-No `Pod` reloading is required when changes happen to the `ConfigMap`, raft will pick up the changes automatically.
+4. A `StatefulSet` is then created.
+The quorum configuration stored in the `ConfigMap` is mounted as a volume in each `Pod` under `/usr/share/typesense/nodelist`.
+No `Pod` restart is necessary when the `ConfigMap` changes, as raft automatically detects and applies the updates.

 ![image](https://github.com/user-attachments/assets/30b6989c-c872-46ef-8ece-86c5d4911667)

 > [!NOTE]
-> The interval of the reconciliation loops depends on the number of nodes, trying that way to give raft adequate 'breathing room'
+> The interval between reconciliation loops depends on the number of nodes.
+This approach ensures raft has sufficient
-> to perform its operations (leader election, log replication, bootstrapping etc.) before a new _quorum's health reconciliation_ starts.
+> "breathing room" to carry out its operations—such as leader election, log replication, and bootstrapping—before the
+> next quorum health reconciliation begins.

-5. The controller evaluates quorum's health by probing each node at `http://{nodeUrl}:{api-port}/health` and devises an action plan for the next reconciliation loop according to the outcome.
-This is described in the next paragraph:
+5. The controller assesses the quorum's health by probing each node at `http://{nodeUrl}:{api-port}/health`.
+Based on the results, it formulates an action plan for the next reconciliation loop.
+This process is detailed in the following section:

 ### Problem 2: Recovering a cluster that has lost quorum